Franklin DUI Lawyer

 Getting DUI Charges Dropped, Dismissed, or Reduced

-• DUI Charges Dropped: Charges may be dropped if the evidence is insufficient or obtained unlawfully, such as during an illegal traffic stop.
+- DUI Charges Dropped: Charges may be dropped if the evidence is insufficient or obtained unlawfully, such as during an illegal traffic stop.

-• DUI Dismissed: A dismissal may occur if critical evidence is suppressed, procedural errors are identified, or the prosecution cannot meet its burden of proof.
+- DUI Dismissed: A dismissal may occur if critical evidence is suppressed, procedural errors are identified, or the prosecution cannot meet its burden of proof.

-DUI Reduced: Depending on the specific facts and circumstances, and proof, involved in each case it may be possible to achieve a reduction on a DUI charge, however, these are hard-fought outcomes that rely on the specific facts, proof, and issues in each individual DUI case.
+- DUI Reduced: Depending on the specific facts and circumstances, and proof, involved in each case, it may be possible to achieve a reduction on a DUI charge; however, these are hard-fought outcomes that rely on the specific facts, proof, and issues in each individual DUI case.
 Ben Powers, a skilled criminal defense attorney, employs strategic defense techniques to fight DUI charges, exploring every avenue to protect his clients’ rights and minimize the impact of a DUI on their lives.
 Whether seeking to reduce penalties, challenge evidence, or negotiate a plea bargain, Ben Powers offers the expertise needed for a successful defense.

 Legal Representation for Your DUI

 Having skilled legal representation is essential when facing DUI charges in Tennessee.
-Ben Powers represents clients in Williamson County and Davidson County, using his deep understanding of DUI laws to build strong defenses tailored to each client’s case.
+Ben Powers represents clients in Williamson and Davidson Counties, using his deep understanding of DUI laws to build strong defenses tailored to each client’s case.
 His expertise allows him to challenge evidence, identify procedural errors, and negotiate favorable outcomes.

 A licensed attorney provides critical benefits, including assessing the strengths and, importantly, weaknesses of the prosecution’s case, negotiating plea deals, and ensuring you are protected and that your rights are not violated throughout the legal process.
-With Ben Powers as your advocate, you gain the advantage of an experienced advocate who brings his experience and ability to strategically craft a defense designed for you and your case specifically with the goals of minimizing penalties and protecting your future.
+With Ben Powers as your advocate, you gain the advantage of an experienced attorney who brings his experience and ability to strategically craft a defense designed for you and your case specifically with the goals of minimizing penalties and protecting your future.

-Legal Powers is located at 235 3rd Ave N, Franklin, TN 37064, which is a convenient 0.4 miles north of the Williamson County Courthouse.
+Legal Powers PLLC is located at 235 3rd Ave N, Franklin, TN 37064, which is a convenient 0.4 miles north of the Williamson County Courthouse.